-- Identify methods and materials to carry out experiments/develop code - Reorganize the procedures with a concern for society, environment and ethics - Analyze and discuss the results to draw valid conclusions - Prepare a report as per the recommended format and defend the work. - Explore the possibility of publishing papers in peer reviewed journals/conference proceedings.
+At the end of course, the student will be able to identify methods and materials to carry out experiments/develop code.
+Reorganize the procedures with a concern for society, environment and ethics.
+Analyze and discuss the results to draw valid conclusions.
+Prepare a report as per recommended format and defend the work.
+Explore the possibility of publishing papers in peer reviewed journals/conference proceedings.